Rohith-1717/BackgroundCC/README.md

 The queue is under target → increase rate.
 - If e(t) < 0
 The queue exceeds target → decrease rate.

+## Window and rate update rule

+BackgroundCC maintains a congestion window cwnd measured in packets.

+- A simplified additive update rule is: cwnd = cwnd + G*(e(t)/T)
+where G is a gain parameter controlling aggressiveness.

+- This can also be expressed as: delta_cwnd proportional to (T − QueueDelay)/T

+When delay is far below target, the increase is larger.
+As delay approaches T, the increase becomes smaller.

+Under sustained congestion:

+cwnd = cwnd * beta
+where 0 < beta < 1.

+This multiplicative decrease ensures fast yielding when congestion persists.